sffornasari/RAN-noise/README.md

 # Seismic Background Noise Levels in Italian Strong Motion Network
 A collection of scripts to evaluate the RAN noise levels as in[Seismic Background Noise Levels in Italian Strong Motion Network](https://doi.org/10.5194/nhess-2022-258)

+## Data processing
+/preprocessing, /analysis, and /plotting folders contain the script used to produce the results discussed in the paper.

 The script should be used in the following order:
 1. preprocessing/compute_full_psd.py
 2. preprocessing/compute_oto_psd.py